-Brendan Kochunas is an Assistant Research Scientist in the Department of Nuclear Engineering and Radiological Science.
+Brendan Kochunas is an Assistant Professor in the Department of Nuclear Engineering and Radiological Science.
 Dr. Kochunas work focus on high performance computing methods, especially parallel algorithms for the 3D Boltmann Transport Equation.
 He is the lead developer and primary author of the MPACT (Michigan Parallel Characterstics based Transport) code.
 Currently, leading the development of MPACT and its application within CASL (www.casl.gov) constitutes his research activities.

 Dr. Kochunas is a co-director of the Center for Scientific Software Infrastructure, and the lead instructor of MICDE course Methods and Practice of Scientific Computing.
 He has created a novel and integrated class curriculum that immerse U-M students in many HPC tools and resources, and teaches them to effectively use these in scientific computing research.

 Silas Alben is an Associate Professor in the Department of Mathematics, and the Director of the Applied & Interdisciplinary Mathematics program.
 He uses theoretical analysis, and develops numerical methods and models of problems arising from biology, especially biomechanics and engineering.
 Some of his group’s current applications are piezoelectric flags, flag fluttering in inviscid channel flow, snake locomotion and jet-propelled swimming.

 Gregory Hulbert is a Professor in the department of Mechanical Engineering.
 His research involves computational mechanics, structural dynamics, flexible multibody dynamics, dynamic response of composites and vehicle dynamics using finite element methods.
 He is also involved in the engineering education of mechanics.

 Dominika Zgid is an Associate Professor in the Department of Chemistry and in the Department of Physics.
 Her group bridges the fields of chemistry, physics and material sciences seeking to explain and predict the electronic movement in finite molecular systems and infinite crystalline materials.
 They develop new theoretical approaches that will advance current theoretical tools in chemistry that can be applied to a variety of industrial applications.